More important than ever for Singapore and Hong Kong to collaborate amid competition: PM Wong

 PM Wong later toured the Northern Metropolis – a planned mega business, tech and housing hub along Hong Kong’s border with Shenzhen city in mainland China – to better understand the city’s development plans and explore new areas for collaboration.

 The 30,000ha development zone, nearly half the size of Singapore, is a major Hong Kong project to integrate the city more closely with and create a new driver of economic growth in the Greater Bay Area, which comprises Hong Kong, Macau and nine cities in Guangdong province.
-Construction on the project began in 2022 and is slated for completion over the next two decades.
+First announced in 2021, it is slated for completion over the next two decades.

-PM Wong also met some 350 Singaporeans residing in Hong Kong at a reception in the evening.
+PM Wong also met some 350 Singaporeans residing in Hong Kong at an evening reception.
 He will return to Singapore on March 28.

 On Facebook, PM Wong said his first visit to Hong Kong as Prime Minister was a good opportunity to refresh and strengthen Singapore’s longstanding ties with the territory.